Middle Fork of the Salmon River - Idaho

 Packages do not include:

-Transportation to/from Stanley, first and last night stay in Stanley, fishing license, items of a personal nature, fishing tackle and gear for those who are rafting, and alcohol, except for wine with dinner and a limited number of beers per guest.and anything not mentioned under inclusions.
+Transportation to and from Stanley, the first and last night stay in Stanley, fishing license, fishing tackle and gear for those who are rafting, alcohol—except for wine with dinner and a limited number of beers per guest, items of a personal nature, Global Rescue coverage, Trip Cancellation Insurance, and anything not mentioned under inclusions.